Fall 2026 Course Offerings

 Latinos and the United States, 1492-1880 – LSP 3770 (also HIST 3770).
 In this course, we will answer two major questions: What is Latino history?
 And how should we write Latino History?
 We will explore these questions without attempting to cover all of Latino history before 1800.
 We will focus on a variety of experiences to better understand how differences in race, ethnicity, nationality, gender, sexual orientation, and class have shaped Latino communities over time.
 We will read academic journal articles and books (secondary sources) and documents from the past, such as diaries, letters, court records, and maps (primary sources).
 Throughout the semester we will be working in groups toward creating a final project: a Latino history website.
 Instructor: Camille Suarez.
 TR 10:10 – 11:25.
 4 credits, including the required independent research.
 (This course fulfills Humanities distribution for the LSP undergraduate minor).

 African American and Latinx Histories – LSP 3805 (also ILRGL 3805).
 A study of African American and Latina/o histories, cultures, and politics from the American Revolution to present.
 Themes include slavery, colonialism, revolutions, social movements, labor struggles and emancipation.
 Oral traditions, poetry, theater, memoirs, and forms of expressive cultures will be an integral part of the course.
 Instructor Paul Ortiz.
-TIME FORTHCOMING.
+MW 10:10 - 11:25.
 3 credits.
 (This course fulfills social science distribution for the LSP undergraduate minor).

 Top